 - Using a vegetable peeler, remove the skin off of the squash.
 Cut lengthwise and spoon out seeds.
 Cut into cubes and place in mixing bowl.

-- Add 1 teaspoon olive oil and 1/4 teaspoon salt and pepper.
+- Add olive oil, salt, and pepper.
 Mix well.

-- Spread evenly onto the baking sheet and bake squash for 25 minutes
+- Spread evenly onto the baking sheet and bake squash for 30-35 minutes, flipping halfway through.

 Cook the Quinoa:

 - Rinse quinoa well.
 Add to a small saucepan along with water.

 - Bring water to a boil, add 1/2 teaspoon salt, then reduce to a gentle simmer.
 Cook until most of the water is absorbed (about 10-15 minutes)